Wages and Benefits

 Wages by Province

-Nova Scotia had the highest median hourly wage growth (4.7%) in 2014 compared to 2013 of all ten provinces while Quebec the lowest (0.0%).
-However, Nova Scotia continued to have the third lowest median hourly wage among the ten provinces at $18.85 per hour.
-Only New Brunswick and Prince Edward Island have a lower median hourly wage than Nova Scotia.
-Alberta ($25.00 per hour) continued to have the highest median wage rate.
+Nova Scotia’s median hourly wage did not grow in 2018.
+All the other provinces experienced growth of 1% or higher, other than Newfoundland and Labrador where growth was 0.1%.
+Nova Scotia and New Brunswick are tied for the second lowest median hourly wage among the ten provinces at $20.00 per hour.
+Only Prince Edward Island has a lower median hourly wage ($19.49).
+Alberta ($26.67 per hour) has the highest median wage rate.